miqbaltariq/SECP1513/SECP1513-04/TechLe/SIM YEE TENG/Assignment3/README.md

 <p>2.
 For visualisation Tools there will be Tableu, PowerBI, Metabase,Superset</p>
  <p>3.
 For ETL/ ELT there will be Airflow, Spark</p>
  <p>4.
 For programming language there will be SQL, Python, Bash Syntax </p>
  <p>As a reflection, in my opinion I feel that the talk was really helpful as Ms Qistina clarified every thing that are useful in our future.
 We get to set our goal now to any possible career that we are interested in and started focusing on it.
-Morever, as we have already told about those technology used in the future by Ms Qistina, we can start to explore them when we have leisure time or during semester break so that we can have extra information other than in-class studies.</p>
+Morever, as we have already told about those technology used in the future by Ms Qistina, we can start to explore them when we have leisure time or during semester break so that we can have extra information other than in-class studies.Hence, in the future we get to learn and achieve them in a short period of time and have more chance to learn new knowledge.</p>

 <p>Have a glance on our report for this industrial talk:</p>